Hornbill-Docs/esp-fundamentals/esp-fundamentals/best-practice/platform-api-keys.md

 ### 4. Never use the 'admin' account or any user account that has super-user right granted for API Keys

-While its tempting to create API's on all-powerful user accounts, this is not recommended and should be avoided.
+While it's tempting to create API's on all-powerful user accounts, this is not recommended and should be avoided.
 The default 'admin' account on your Hornbill instances is a very powerful account, the privilege level applied to these super-user accounts bypass a lot of security checks and other security controls.
-While its technically possible to create one or more API keys on the 'admin' account, or other super-user designated account, even with the IP Address Rules and API Filter Rules in place, its simply not a good idea to make a non-interactive super-user account so easily accessible with a simple key.
+While it's technically possible to create one or more API keys on the 'admin' account, or other super-user designated account, even with the IP Address Rules and API Filter Rules in place, it's simply not a good idea to make a non-interactive super-user account so easily accessible with a simple key.

 ### 5. Rotate your API keys.

 You should consider rotating your API keys periodically.
-Hornbill provides an option to have an API key expire on a future date you specify, and we recommend that you never keep API Keys valid for longer that 2 years.
-Its a good idea to set yourself a periodic reminder to achieve this.
-This is especially true as individuals move in and out of your organization, make sure you cycle any API keys that person may have had site of, or cause to work with.
+Hornbill provides an option to have an API key expire on a future date you specify, and we recommend that you never keep API Keys valid for longer than 2 years.
+It's a good idea to set yourself a periodic reminder to achieve this.
+This is especially true as individuals move in and out of your organization, make sure you cycle any API keys that person may have had sight of, or cause to work with.

 ### 6. Set API Key Expiry Times